Ravonus/mgSync/readme.md

 The application has everything you need packaged into it (No extra webserver installs or database installs).
 Any Authentication extension will use mysql already installed for DSP.

-Keep in mind I am developing application with Windows, but it shoukd work with linux as well.
+Keep in mind I am developing application with Windows, but it should work with linux as well.
 For now though Windows will be less buggy.

 ### Prerequisites